polifonia-project/stories/Valeriana : Linguist/Valeriana_DiscourseAnalysis.md

 CQ5: Who talked about event X (or Y)?

+CQ6: In which works is event X recounted/traced?

-CQ6: What were the critical reactions to event X (or Y)?
+CQ7: What were the critical reactions to event X (or Y)?
+Are them positives?